27 Popular Foods in Argentina You Have to Try

 Give it a try if you’re curious in Jujuy.

-In the Patagonian province of Chubut you’ll find thriving Welsh communities.
+In the Patagonian province of Chubut you’ll find thriving Welsh communities on both the coast and in the mountains.

 One of the most popular Argentina food traditions here is a traditional Welsh tea service.